 If you are planning on fitting aftermarket wheels with bigger tires and want to remove the TPMS sensors, you can do so with a Taser Programmer to disable the alert on your dash.

 When having your wheels fitted at the tire shop, simply request them to pull the TPMS from the stock OEM wheels and fit them on the new wheels being installed.
 It is not recommended to fiddle and disturb these sensors too much since they are prone to leaks due to their seal design.
 Doing it once should be ok.

 A Tazer will disable the error messages and warning bells from the EVIC which indicates a problem not having them installed.
 Some owners simply remove the TPMS sensors and choose to ignore the warning light on the dash.
 Some Wrangler models will simply stop displaying the warning on the dash after a few starts, once it realizes the valves have been removed.

 Jeep Wrangler TPMS Aftermarket Wheels

-According the Jeep Owner’s manual, it clearly states the TPMS has been optimized for the OEM tires and wheels only.
-TPMS pressures and warning have been calibrated specifically for the tire size equipped on your vehicle.
+According to the Jeep Owner’s manual, it clearly states the TPMS has been optimized for the OEM tires and wheels only.
+TPMS pressures and warnings have been calibrated specifically for the tire size equipped on your vehicle.